Maha Adigar: History

 The constitution and laws derived by the earlier kings of Anuradhapura, Polonnaruwa and Dambadeniya guided the later kings of Kotte and Kandy in accordance with the Lex non scripta of the country.
 In most instances it is believed that these customary laws, dating from remote antiquity, to have been originated from the ancient written laws of which no records have remained.
 No regular records remain owing, in all probability, to the wanton destruction of literary records and libraries during the several invasions from the continent of India.
 One most devastating example committed by the Cholas at the beginning of the thirteenth century where the island suffered irreparable losses both from a literary and political point of view, due to the furious destruction of the invaders.

 In the Sinhalese Kingdom the Monarch was the absolute ruler, however the monarch was assisted in the exercise of the functions of government by the Amātya Mandalaya which was headed by the Mahâ Adigârs, a position equivalent to that of a prime minister.
+Originally there were four Adigars, by the time of Rajasinha II (1635-1687) they had been gradually reduced to one.
+Rajasinha II is said to have reappointed the second, and the last king of Kandy Sri Vikrama Rajasinha (1798-1815) added a third.
 By the Kandyan period there existed two Adigars who were styled Mahâ Nilames (Grand Officers), the Pallegampahê Mahâ Nilamê and the Udagampahê Mahâ Nilamê, the former taking precedence over the latter, though remaining equal in power.
 These names were derived from the districts under the Rājākariya, where services due from the inhabitants of these areas having been given to the two Adigârs.

 Following the expansion of British rule into the provinces of the former Kandyan Kingdom, since 1815 the British retained the office of Adigar appointing Kandyans loyal to the British Crown.
 Although the office remained a powerful one till the late 19th century, it soon became an honorary post and title.
 The last to hold the title was Sir Tikiri Bandara Panabokke, who was appointed to the honorary post of First Adigar in 1940.
 After his death in 1963 no appointments were made.